-- fail to meet the criteria of a normative exclusion filter taking account of their environmental, social and governance practices and adherence to standards such as the United Nations Global Compact and the 'OECD's Guidelines for Multinational Enterprises'.
-This filter seeks to exclude the companies which are the most seriously in breach of these normative principles and which present both material and severe structural risks in terms of environmental, social and governance factors; and/or - 2) are significantly exposed to controversial activities such as tobacco or thermal coal.
+- 1. have significantly and repeatedly violated one of the principles of the United Nations Global Compact, and/or - 2. are significantly exposed to controversial activities such as tobacco or thermal coal.
 The strategy does not allow investment in companies that manufacture, use or hold anti-personnel mines, cluster bombs, or chemical, biological, white phosphorus and depleted uranium weapons.

-Under certain conditions, the analysis and selection process may also be accompanied by active involvement, in particular dialogue with companies and voting as the shareholder at AGMs.
+Under certain conditions, the analysis and selection process may also be accompanied by active involvement based on dialogue with the companies.